leodotdev/aces/README-CLAUDE.md

 2. Tap "Ask" to send the prompt to Claude
 3. The response will be displayed as a card in the scrollable area

 The response is formatted as JSON, which is perfect for structured data presentation.
+When Claude provides factual information, it will include citation data in a special "citation" field with source information such as titles, authors, publication dates, and URLs when available.

 ## Troubleshooting